Gentlhug/Gentlhug/README.md

 WHERE
   name = 'Hugo FAURIEL'
   AND gender = 'Male'
-  AND age = 23
+  AND age = 25
   AND country = 'France'
-  AND role = 'Student in Artificial Intelligence and Management' AND contract = 'Apprenticeship'
+  AND role = 'Founder & CEO at ImpriMante'
+  AND contract = 'Permanent'
-  AND currentCompany = 'SFS Group'
+  AND currentCompany = 'ImpriMante'
-  AND currentSchool = 'IA School'
 ```

 #### 👨‍💻 Description in human language
-Student in Artificial Intelligence and Management at IA School in France, I'm currently in apprenticeship as Web Developper at SFS France.
+I'm founder and CEO at ImpriMante, a France-based company mixing AI and 3D printing!
+I'm also a React programmer and AI developper.

 I'm passionate about creative activities such as:
 - :film_strip: Video editing